Vietnam.vn - Nền tảng quảng bá Việt Nam

 Patients experience free ice cream booth

 Colonel, PhD - Doctor Nguyen Viet Cuong (Deputy Director of Military Hospital 175) said that the program "Supermarket of Charity" was organized with the desire to spread the spirit of love and sharing to patients being treated at the Institute of Oncology and Nuclear Medicine.
-Hopefully, these meaningful and practical activities will support and encourage the spirit of cancer patients, seriously ill patients in difficult circumstances, to be more confident in the journey of fighting the disease and winning.
+Hopefully, these meaningful and practical activities will support and encourage the spirit of cancer patients and seriously ill patients in difficult circumstances, giving them more confidence in their journey to fight the disease and win.

 Bệnh nhân ung thư xúc động khi được đi 'siêu thị nhân ái' mua sắm- Ảnh 3.